Is Sex Binary if Sexual Reproduction Is Binary?

 Notes

 1. An organism’s sex is defined by the type of gamete (sperm or ova) it has the function of producing.
-Males have the function of producing sperm, or small gametes; females, ova, or large ones1 … [H]owever…sex of individuals within a species isn’t based on whether an individual can actually produce certain gametes … [A]n individual’s biological sex corresponds to one of two distinct types of evolved reproductive anatomy (i.e. ovaries or testes)2
+Males have the function of producing sperm, or small gametes; females, ova, or large ones.

-1 A Biologist Explains Why Sex Is Binary, 2 Sex Is Not a Spectrum
+Colin Wright, Biologist A Biologist Explains Why Sex Is Binary

 Some states have proposed laws defining sex as either male or female based on gamete production.
 For example, see: Kansas’ rights bill angers left with its definition of ‘woman’.